-Multiple deaths reported in crash involving Canadian junior hockey team
+At least 14 people killed in crash involving Canadian junior hockey team

-(CNN)Several people were killed and others wounded when a bus carrying a junior league hockey team crashed with a tractor-trailer Friday in western Canada, police said.
+(CNN)A crash between a tractor-trailer and a bus carrying a junior league hockey team left 14 people dead Friday in western Canada, police said.

 Members of the Humboldt Broncos were headed to Nipawin, Saskatchewan, when the crash happened north of Tisdale, Saskatchewan.